A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Related Work

-Other related studies focus explicitly on vulnerability detection datasets: Lin et al.~\cite{lin2022vulnerability} examine dataset construction methodologies, comparing datasets across six dimensions, such as granularity, vulnerability type, and labeling approach.
+Other related studies focus explicitly on vulnerability detection datasets: Hu et al.~\cite{hu2025assessingadvancingbenchmarksevaluating} analyze benchmarks for evaluating LLM-based solutions, focusing on construction methods, programming languages, and metrics.
+Lin et al.~\cite{lin2022vulnerability} examine dataset construction methodologies, comparing datasets across six dimensions, such as granularity, vulnerability type, and labeling approach.
 Guo et al.~\cite{guo2024comprehensive} analyze selected datasets in terms of vulnerability distributions and types.
 Jain et al.~\cite{jain2023code} provide a code-centric evaluation of commonly used \ccpp datasets for deep learning-based vulnerability detection.
-Moreover, the works \cite{guo2023investigation,croft2023data,risse2024top,yadav2024r} provide in-depth analyses of quality issues in few selected vulnerability datasets, such as data imbalance, low vulnerability coverage, biased vulnerability distribution, high duplication rates, and label noise.
-Despite this growing body of work, a targeted and comprehensive overview of vulnerability detection datasets commonly used for LLM-based software vulnerability detection approaches, along with their limitations and suitability remains missing.
+Moreover, the works \cite{guo2023investigation,croft2023data,risse2024top,yadav2024r} provide in-depth analyses of quality issues in selected vulnerability datasets, such as data imbalance, low vulnerability coverage, biased vulnerability distribution, high duplication rates, and label noise.
+Despite this growing body of work, a targeted and comprehensive overview of vulnerability detection datasets commonly used for LLM-based software vulnerability detection approaches, along with their limitations and suitability, remains missing.
 This survey addresses this gap, offering a taxonomy and systematic analysis of datasets, their CWE coverage, diversity, and usage, thereby facilitating better comparability and benchmarking in future research.